KIPAC/nuXgal/README.md

-# analysis_001
+# nuXgal
-Analysis code for a project that Arka, Ke and Eric are working on.
+Analysis code for studying cross corellations between neturino events and galaxy samples.

-It's amazing.
+Some example notebooks are in the 'nb' sub-directory.